 In mitral valve repair, the surgeon removes and repairs part of the damaged mitral valve to allow the valve to fully close and stop leaking.
 The surgeon may tighten or reinforce the ring around a valve (annulus) by implanting an artificial ring (annuloplasty band).

-Your doctor may often recommend heart valve repair when possible, as it preserves your heart valve and may preserve heart function.
+Your doctor may often recommend heart valve repair when possible, as it saves the heart valve and may preserve heart function.
 Heart valve repair surgery may include:

 - Patching holes in a valve